 Setting your listing price is important.
-Your real estate professional has tools and information to help set an appropriate price.
+Your real estate licensee has tools and information to help set an appropriate price.

-One of the tools real estate professional’s use is a Comparative Market Analysis (CMA).
-In a CMA, real estate professionals use data about recently sold comparable properties to arrive at an appropriate listing range for your property.
+One of the tools real estate licensees’ use is a Comparative Market Analysis (CMA).
+In a CMA, real estate licensees use data about recently sold comparable properties to arrive at an appropriate listing range for your property.

 But it’s important to understand this is not a professional appraisal of your home.
 CMAs must only provide a range of value for the property, not an exact value.
 Only individuals licensed as real estate appraisers are permitted to professionally appraise your home and give an exact value.